CumulusNetworks/docs/content/cumulus-linux-37/Whats-New/_index.md

 Cumulus Linux 3.7.4 is no longer available due to severe issues that are resolved in Cumulus Linux 3.7.5.

-Cumulus Linux 3.7.4 contains a number of new platforms, features, and improvements:
+Cumulus Linux 3.7.4 supports one new platform, provides bug fixes, and contains several new features and improvements.

 ### New Platforms in 3.7.4